The Overextended, Overworked, Exhausted TeacherMay 24, 2022

 But you also need to regularly take off your teacher hat.
 A healthy life is a well-balanced life, and so only consuming teacher resources and engaging in teacher activities can actually be counterproductive as a teacher.
 You need time as a person, a friend, a parent, and a hobbyist if you want to be a successful teacher.
 So regularly invest time to go on hikes, read novels, try new hobbies, listen to non-teacher podcasts, or whatever else helps you fill your cup so that it can overflow to others when you put your teacher hat back on.

 Offer Yourself Grace When You Are Less Than Perfect

 I don’t know if you need to hear this or not, so I will say it anyway: you don’t need to be perfect to be a great teacher.

 That’s right, you don’t have to grade every assignment, make every lesson huge and exciting, sign up for every committee, and respond to every parent email within 5 minutes to be highly effective.
 You only have so much capacity, especially now, and you cannot expect yourself to be perfect at everything you do.
 Now more than ever, you need to offer yourself grace for when you are imperfect.
 If a lesson did not go great, forgive yourself; you will get another chance tomorrow.
-If you were short and snapped a little too loud at a student for playing Fortnite during your Zoom meeting, forgive yourself again.
+If you were short and snapped a little too loud at a student for playing Fortnite during your class, forgive yourself again.

 There is too much going on right now to be bogged down by unnecessary shame and guilt.
 Instead, offer yourself grace and extend that grace to others.
 Freeing yourself from the pressure to be perfect will give you so much more capacity to thrive in the work you do.